Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 It's a skill.

-And, you know, we don't have this innate knowledge of of how to play guitar or how to make a flan or anything like that.
+And, you know, we don't have this innate knowledge of how to play guitar or how to make a flan or anything like that.

-We we have to be taught.
+We have to be taught.

 We have to learn these things any more than I have innate knowledge of Japanese.

-I have to grow up, I have to be taught, right?
+I have to be taught, right?

-So if you are in a family situation, and again, I appreciate the conversation, but if you're in a family situation where people don't apologize and they're mean, and they have things to apologize for, but they simply refuse to apologize.
+So if you are in a family situation, and again, I appreciate the conversation, but if you're in a family situation where people don't apologize and they're mean and they have things to apologize for, but they simply refuse to apologize, how would you know how to apologize?

 Does that make sense?

-I mean, I always thought apologies were as simple as saying I'm sorry, or self-flagellation, or giving someone a gift as well.
+I mean, I always thought apologies were as simple as saying I'm sorry or self-flagellation or giving someone a gift as well.

-Your family's approach is to just move past it.
+So let me ask you this: your family's approach is to just move past it.

 Has that solved the problems?